darreni/GenomicDiversity.jl/README.md

 ## Disclaimer

-The functions in this package were developed by Darren Irwin over a number of years, for use in various analyses.
+The functions in this package were developed by [Darren Irwin](https://www.zoology.ubc.ca/~irwin/irwinlab/) over a number of years, for use in various analyses.
-They are now mature enough that I think it is an appropriate time to make them available as a Julia package.
-However, I am certain they could be improved in various ways.
+They are now mature enough that I think it is an appropriate time to make them available as a Julia package.However, I am certain they could be improved in various ways.
 My intent is to revise and update this package over time, and I welcome feedback and suggestions regarding how to best do so.

 ## Example analysis using GenomicDiversity.jl